Narin-Games/Narin-Ads-Unity-SDK/README.md

 3) Integrate multiple Ad Agencies with just one implementation
 4) Can be used in Distributed Build System to use different Ad Agencies for different releases

+## How To Use
+This system has three stages in its life cycle, which I will explain in order:

+**Build --> Initial --> GetAdObject**

+### 1) Build:

+In this step you need to create an object of type IAdManager through the AdBuilder class to access the Ad Agency API through this object.

+You must first provide Ad information to the AdBuilder class, as in the following code example: